precice/precice.github.io/pages/community/community-contribute-to-precice.md

 You (yes, you) have already found something that can be improved in this website: maybe an unclear part, maybe a broken link, maybe even a small typo.
-Simply click the `Edit me` button at the top of the respective page to see the source file of the page.
+Click the `Edit me` button at the top of the respective page to see the source file of the page.
 You can then click `Edit this file` and submit your changes as a [Pull Request on GitHub](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 Don't worry: you cannot break anything!
 We will review your suggestions